Physical Therapist Assistant

 Program Mission Statement

-The mission of the Physical Therapist Assistant Program at Johnson College is to prepare students to be competent and caring entry-level physical therapist assistants who work under the direction and supervision of a physical therapist in a variety of settings.
+The mission of the five-semester Physical Therapist Assistant Associate Degree program at Johnson College is to prepare students to be competent and caring entry-level physical therapist assistants who work under the direction and supervision of a physical therapist in a variety of settings.
 Students will be committed to developing and continuing professional competence, demonstrating lifelong learning, and adhering to the behavioral expectations outlined in the APTA Guide for Conduct and Standards of Ethical Conduct for the PTA.

 What do Physical Therapist Assistants do?

 Physical therapy plays a vital role in helping individuals achieve their optimal level of mobility and independence.
 Physical therapist assistants work under the direction and supervision of licensed physical therapists and work directly with patients to help improve quality of life.
 Physical therapist assistants must be well educated and personable.